Love jihad conspiracy theory: Marriage traditions and customs

-Hindu nationalism and right wing politics
+Hindutva and right-wing politics

-Love jihad in politics has been closely tied to Hindu nationalism, particularly the more extremist form hindutva associated with BJP Prime Minister of India Narendra Modi.
-The anti-Islamic stances of many right wing hindutva groups like Vishva Hindu Parishad (VHP) are usually hostile to inter-religious marriage and religious pluralism, which can sometimes result in mob violence motivated by allegations of love jihad.
+Love jihad in politics has been closely tied to Hindutva, a Hindu nationalist, which is associated with BJP Prime Minister of India Narendra Modi.
+The anti-Islamic stances of many right wing Hindutva groups like Vishva Hindu Parishad (VHP) are usually hostile to inter-religious marriage and religious pluralism, which can sometimes result in mob violence motivated by allegations of love jihad.